spryker/spryker-docs/docs/sdk/dev/extending-the-sdk.md

 Most placeholders need a solution to resolve their value during runtime.
 This can be reading some settings and assembling a value based on the settings content, or any solution that turns a placeholder into a resolved value.

-{% info_block infoBox "Info" %}
+{% info_block warningBox "" %}

-Make sure to unify value resolvers and to always use the same name for a value.
+Make sure to unify value resolvers and always use the same name for a value.

 {% endinfo_block %}